jbiason/blog/content/research/decoding-fast.md

 ... then the field may not not have a value.
 This is also referred as "nullable" field.

+## Optional and Mandatory Fields

+The difference between optional and mandatory fields is that mandatory fields *always* have a value, even if 0.
+Optional fields, on the other hand, can be null and have no value at all.

+{% note() %}
+I have the impression that this is done if the exchange wants to mark a field as "do not appear in the FIX version"; so even if the field have a definition, the resulting FIX version would not have the field.

+So it is more of a "backwards compatibility" than anything else.
+{% end %}

+## Types

 ### Types: Ints

-To read an Int, you pick the 7 low order bits (everything except the high order one) and move to the resulting variable.
-If the stop bit is there, you're done;
-if it is not, you shift the result by 7 bits and add the 7 bits from the next byte and so on, till you find a byte with the stop bit set.
+To read an Int, the decoder would pick the 7 low order bits (everything except the high order one) and move them to the resulting variable.
+If the stop bit is there, the read is complete; if it is not, the result should be shifted by 7 bits and add the 7 bits from the next byte and so on, till you find a byte with the stop bit set.

-The 32 and 64 bits only define the maximum value of the field and should not be used as "number of bits to be read" -- because of the stop bit.
+The 32 and 64 bits only define the maximum value of the field and should not necessarily be used as "number of bits to be read" -- because of the stop bit.
 If the value exceeds 32 or 64 bits, that is considered an error and the processing should be aborted.

 Signed Int work exactly the same, but as 2's complement.